as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-main-stream.md

 ### 5. Privacy.

-Just by knowing someone's cryptocurrency address, you can know there account balance & transaction history simply by pasting it in a blockchain explorer like [blockchain](https://blockchain.info) and [etherscan](https://etherscan.io)
+Just by knowing someone's cryptocurrency address, you can know their account balance & transaction history simply by pasting it in a blockchain explorer like [blockchain](https://blockchain.info) and [etherscan](https://etherscan.io)

 Meaning its very easy for anyone to keep track of your financial activities without permission.